varnish/Varnish-Book/varnish_book.rst

    A representation is an instantiation of a resource.
    An origin server, a.k.a. backend,  produces this instantiation based on a list of request field headers, e.g., ``User-Agent`` and ``Accept-encoding``.

-   When an origin server produces may produce different representations of one resource, it includes a ``Vary`` response header field.
+   When an origin server produces different representations of one resource, it includes a ``Vary`` response header field.
    This response header field is used by Varnish to differentiate between resource variations.
    More details on this are in the `Vary`_ subsection.